simonemargio/CloneAllPublicGithubRepository/README.md

-# Download Public Github Repository
+# Clone public Github repository

 ## Index
 1. [What is](#What-is)